UPPMAX/HPC-python/docs/day3/big_data_old.rst

              ssh nid001057

-          Use the conda env you created in Exercise 2 in `Use isolated environemnts <https://uppmax.github.io/HPC-python/day2/use_isolated_environments.html#exercises>`_
+          Use the conda env you created in Exercise 2 in `Use isolated environments <https://uppmax.github.io/HPC-python/day2/use_isolated_environments.html#exercises>`_

           .. code-block:: console